 - call the new "verify if all manatory IEs present" function

 - if some are missing, return protocol-specific error

 - "manual" check if all conditional IEs present (not possible in generic verifyer)

 - ignore any unknown/unhandled optional IEs

-#2 Updated by fixeria about 1 year ago
+#2 Updated by fixeria over 1 year ago

 - Status changed from In Progress to Feedback